The flexor digitorum longus is a deep muscle in the back of the lower leg, running down the leg to connect at bottom of the foot.

 The muscle contributes to pain in the ball of the foot that extends into the four small toes.
 Pain can also occur in the heel and radiate up into the calf.
 It is also a contributor to hammertoe and claw toes.

 Where Is The Flexor Digitorum Longus Muscle?

 It lies along the back of the large bone (tibia) of the lower leg.
 The muscle tendon wraps around the inside of the heel and connects to the bottom of the four small toes (distal phalanges of the four lateral toes).

-- Pain in the ball of the foot which extends to the four small toes
+- Constant pain in the ball of the foot extending to the four small toes when walking

 - Can cause foot cramps